kotexio/KoTeX/README.md

 The main idea behind this work is called a [type-safe builder](https://kotlinlang.org/docs/reference/type-safe-builders.html), which is considered one of the most powerful Kotlin features.

-The project is in a very early stage of development, and there is only a tiny subset of LaTeX features are supported.
+The project is in a very early stage of development, and there is only a tiny subset of LaTeX features is supported.
 Nevertheless, it can be used to create articles and Beamer presentations.

 This is the smallest Beamer example: